dimitri-nicolo/calico/master/getting-started/kubernetes/upgrade.md

         ```
         kubectl uncordon node-01
         ```
- 3. Install the Essentials tools.
-For more information about the following instructions, see [Tigera Essentials Toolkit Hosted Install](installation/hosted/essentials/).
+ 3. Install the policy query and violation alerting tools.
+For more information about the following instructions, see [Tigera CNX Hosted Install](installation/hosted/essentials/).

     - Configure calico-monitoring namespace and deploy Prometheus Operator by applying the [operator.yaml](installation/hosted/essentials/1.6/operator.yaml) manifest.